Rugby: Panasonic upset 2 Australian sides on 1st day of Brisbane 10s

 Panasonic Wild Knights laid down a marker Saturday at the Brisbane Global Rugby Tens as they finished the first day with two wins over Australian Super Rugby sides.

-Robbie Deans' team beat the Waratahs 15-5 in their opening game in Group B at Suncorp Stadium before holding on to down the Rebels 17-12.
+Robbie Deans' team beat the Waratahs 15-5 in their opening game in Pool A at Suncorp Stadium before holding on to down the Rebels 17-12.

 The two victories should see the Wild Knights -- who play the Chiefs from New Zealand in their final pool game on Sunday morning -- into the quarterfinals.